remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 The visibility timeout should therefore be:
 * at least larger than the processing timeout to prevent more than once processing
 * extended to cover the time required to process a batch of messages (in long polling, especially)

+Other features
+* Short polling or long polling
+* Message retention period — maximum period how long a message can stay in the queue
+* Delivery delay
+* Configuring a DLQ